 The Bikehand Floor Rack [Amazon] has two adjustable pulleys, one for the top and one for the bottom of the tire.

-The advantage of this system is that it's only the tire that's ever in contact with the rack, so there's no chance of the frame, your disc breaks or derailleur ever getting damaged.
+The advantage of this system is that it's only the tire that's ever in contact with the rack, so there's no chance of the frame, your disc brakes or derailleur ever getting damaged.

-It can accommodate a bigger range of wheel heights (20" - 29") but a slightly lower maximum tire width (2.8") than the Bikehand Rack.
+It can accommodate a bigger range of wheel heights (20" - 29") and is also less expensive than the Bikehand Rack (above).

 Spring Loaded Cradles

-There's a couple of advantages with these floor cradles.
-First of all you don't need to lift the wheel onto the rack.
+There are a couple of advantages with these bike storage ideas.
+Firstly, you don't need to lift the wheel onto the rack.
 Simply rolling it into the cradle should be enough to get the wheel in place.
 This is a big advantage for kids or people with heavier bikes.

 Secondly, once the wheel is in the cradle it sits much deeper in the rack so is more supported, which should lead to a more stable bike!

 The best spring-loaded bike rack is from Bikehand [Amazon] as it's reasonably priced and works really smoothly.